CazacuRazvanAndrei/DJK/Lab-14-Kubernets-Monitoring/Monitoring-an-individual-service.md

 ```
 2. Use the **dotnet** tool to scaffold a new microservice called **sample-api**:
 ```
-dotnet new webapi --output sample-api2
+dotnet new webapi --output sample-api
 ```

 3. We will use the Prometheus adapter for .NET, which is available to us as a NuGet package called prometheus-net.AspNetCore.
 Add this package to the sample-api project, with the following command: